 Willie represents individuals, emerging companies, corporations, law firms, and other professional service firms in business disputes across a variety of industries.
-He has handled disputes involving contracts, fiduciary relationships, corporate governance, oil & gas, finance, real estate, technology, legal malpractice, and other complex commercial matters.
+He has handled disputes involving contracts, fiduciary relationships, corporate governance, oil & gas, finance, real estate, technology, trade secrets, intellectual property, legal malpractice, and other complex commercial matters.
 He has resolved disputes through pre-suit negotiations, at the trial court stage, and on appeal.
 Willie’s docket is divided between trial advocacy and appellate work.

 Before joining the firm, Willie clerked for Judge Patrick E. Higginbotham on the U.S. Court of Appeals for the Fifth Circuit.

 University of Texas, B.A. in Plan II, 2011

 Stanford Law School, J.D., 2014

 Sample Oral Argument Recordings Available Online at the United States Court of Appeals for the Fifth Circuit